ritika-315/weatherapp/README.md

 # 🌦️ Weather App

-A sleek and responsive Weather Forecast Application built with **React**, using **OpenWeatherMap API**, **Day.js**, and a custom state management system through `useContext` and `useReducer`.
+A sleek and responsive Weather Forecast Application built with **React**, using **OpenWeatherMap API**, **Day.js**, and a custom state management system through `Context.js` and `Reducer.js`.

-This app allows users to select Indian cities and view a detailed 5-day weather forecast, temperature range, humidity, wind speed, and more — with a smooth and modern UI.
+This app allows users to select Indian cities and view a detailed 5-day weather forecast, population, date, time, and more — with a smooth and modern UI.

 ---